 How to make a program portable the hacker way (the hardest way/the fun way)

-If you frequently move and you don’t want to take your laptop with you all time, or if you simply can’t use your computer it’s really useful to bring with you a usb flash drive filled with your favourite/most useful programs.
+If you frequently move and you don’t want to take your laptop with you all the time, or if you simply can’t use your computer, it’s really useful to bring with you a USB flash drive filled with your favourite/most useful programs.

-A start point to download free and already prepared apps is portableapps.com they have even a custom menu to easily launch your programs and is ready to accept user-made apps.
+A starting point to download free and already prepared apps is portableapps.com.
+They even have a custom menu to easily launch your programs and it’s ready to accept user-made apps.

-There are tons of softwares ready to pack your programs in a sandbox to make them portable (cameyo.com , enigmaprotector.com, www.evalaze.de, spoon.net, vmware.com), so why someone should do this work by hand?
+There are tons of software ready to pack your programs in a sandbox to make them portable (cameyo.com, enigmaprotector.com, www.evalaze.de, spoon.net, vmware.com), so why would someone do this work by hand?

 They add an inevitable overhead for the sandbox code.